Incidence Bounds for Block Designs

 For $N \geq q$, we know tight bounds on $I(P,L)$.
-Using an argument based on spectral graph theory, Vinh \cite{vinh2011szemeredi} proved that $I(P,L) \leq N^2/q + q^{1/2}N$.
-This bound meets the Szemer\'edi-Trotter bound of $O(N^{4/3})$ when $N=q^{3/2}$.
-On the other hand, when $N = q$, this bound gives $O(N^{3/2})$, which may be proved from the Cauchy-Schwartz inequality using only the fact that each pair of points is contained in a single line.
+Using an argument based on spectral graph theory, Vinh \cite{vinh2011szemeredi} proved that $| I(P,L) - N^2/q | \leq q^{1/2}N$, which gives both upper and lower bounds on $I(P,L)$.
+The upper bound meets the Szemer\'edi-Trotter bound of $O(N^{4/3})$ when $N=q^{3/2}$, which is tight by the same construction used in the real plane.
+The lower bound becomes trivial for $N \leq q^{3/2}$, and Vinh showed \cite{le2014point} that there are sets of $q^{3/2}$ points and $q^{3/2}$ lines such that there are no incidences between the points and lines.
+When $N = q$, we have $I(P,L) = O(N^{3/2})$, which is tight when $q=p^2$ for a prime power $p$ (consider incidences between all points and lines in $\mathbb{F}_p^2$).

-A key difference between Vinh's bound and that of Bourgain, Katz, and Tao is that the argument that Vinh used is oblivious to the presence of subfields in $\mathbb{F}_q$.
-Hence, it is hopeless to try to beat the Cauchy-Schwartz bound of $I(P,L) \leq O(N^{3/2})$ for small sets of points and lines using this method, since the Cauchy-Schwartz bound is tight when the points and lines are defined over a subfield of size $N^{1/2}$.

-In this paper we generalize Vinh's argument to the purely combinatorial setting of balanced incomplete block designs (BIBDs), and show that this argument depends only on the combinatorial structure induced by flats in the finite vector space, and doesn't rely on the algebraic properties of $\mathbb{F}_q$ in any way.
+In this paper we generalize Vinh's argument to the purely combinatorial setting of balanced incomplete block designs (BIBDs).
+This shows that his argument depends only on the combinatorial structure induced by flats in the finite vector space.
 We apply methods from spectral graph theory.
 We both generalize known incidence bounds for points and flats in finite geometries, and prove results for BIBDs that are new even in the special case of points and flats in finite geometries.
 Finally, we apply one of these incidence bounds to improve a result of Iosevich, Rudnev, and Zhai \cite{iosevich2012areas} on the number of triangles with distinct areas determined by a set of points in $\mathbb{F}_q^2$.